 - You are an outstanding professor or researcher, or you’re a multinational manager or executive who meets certain criteria

 - You’re a physician who agrees to work full-time in a clinical practice in one of several underserved areas

-- You’re an investor
+- You’re an investor (certain investment criteria apply)

 - You were granted asylum or refugee status at least a year prior to your change of status petition

 - You’re the victim of human trafficking, abuse, or another crime